 Realty Transfer Tax Statements of Value are now required to be submitted with Easement agreements.
+Click here for the current Realty Transfer Tax Statements of Value form with instructions.
 For more information, please contact either the Recorderís Office at 724-852-5283, or the Department of Revenue Realty Transfer Tax Division at 717-783-8104.

 Inheritance tax is imposed as a percentage of the value of a decedent's estate transferred to beneficiaries by will, heirs by intestacy and transferees by operation of law.
 The tax rate varies depending on the relationship of the heir to the decedent.
 The rates for Pennsylvania inheritance tax are as follows:

 0 percent on transfers to a surviving spouse or to a parent from a child aged 21 or younger;